-Together, these laws incorporate verbatim the text of the 1986 EEC Directive on the coordination of the laws of member states relating to self-employed commercial agents.
+Together, these laws incorporate verbatim the text of the 1986 EEC Directive.
 Consequently, any interpretation of the laws given by the European Court of Justice is likely to be followed by the Cyprus courts regardless of whether it follows common law principles.